Graph-Theoretic Framework for Unified Analysis of Observability and Data Injection Attacks in the Smart Grid: Observability Attacks

 \subsection{Example and Case Analysis}

-As an example of characterizing the critical sets of the various measurements in a power system, we consider the IEEE 14-bus system in Fig.~\ref{fig:IEEE14Bus}.
-In this example, we refer to an injection measurement over bus $k$ as $I_k$ and a flow measurement over line $k$ as $F_k$.
-We first consider the measurement over line $2$, $F_2$, for which we find the critical set $\mathcal{C}^{F_2}$ using Algorithm~\ref{alg:CriticalSetAlgorithm}.
+As an example of characterizing critical sets of the various assigned measurements, as part of a spanning tree, in a power system, we consider the IEEE 14-bus system in Fig.~\ref{fig:IEEE14Bus}.
+In this example, we denote an injection measurement over bus $k$ by $I_k$ and a flow measurement over line $k$ by $F_k$.
+We first consider the measurement over line $2$, $F_2$, for which we find a critical set $\mathcal{C}^{F_2}$ using Algorithm~\ref{alg:CriticalSetAlgorithm}.